AdobeDocs/experience-manager-65.en/help/forms/using/create-correspondence.md

  Before publishing letters or saving drafts on the publish instance, perform the following steps to enable Save as Draft feature:

+1. At the author instance, search the **[!UICONTROL com.day.cq.replication.impl.ReplicationPropertiesFilterFactory]** component using the URL:`http://server:port/system/console/components` and disable it.

+   >[!NOTE]
+   >
+   >The *cq:lastReplicationAction*, *cq:lastreplicated* and *cq:lastReplicatedBy* properties are not carried over to publish instance by default.
+In order to carry over *cq:lastReplicationAction*, *cq:lastreplicated* and *cq:lastReplicatedBy* properties to publish instance, disable the component as **com.day.cq.replication.impl.ReplicationPropertiesFilterFactory** at the author instance.

-1. Open Web Console Configuration for your server using the following URL: https://&lt;server&gt;:&lt;port&gt;/&lt;contextpath&gt;/system/console/configMgr.
+1. At the publish instance, open Adobe Experience Manager Web Console Configuration for your server using the following URL: `https://<server>:<port>/<contextpath>/system/console/configMgr`
+1. Search for **[!UICONTROL Correspondence Management Configurations]** and click it.

-1. Find and click the **Edit** icon next to the *com.adobe.livecycle.content.activate.impl.VersionRestoreManagerImpl.name* setting.
+1. Search for [!UICONTROL com.adobe.livecycle.content.activate.impl.VersionRestoreManagerImpl.name] setting and click **Edit** icon.

-1. In the *VersionRestoreManager Author URL* field, specify the URL for the corresponding author instance.
+1. Locate **[!UICONTROL VersionRestoreManager Author URL]** field and specify the URL for the corresponding author instance.
+For instance, replace value of http://abc.corp.adobe.com:4503/system/console/configMgr with value http://abc.corp.adobe.com:8080/lc at [!UICONTROL VersionRestoreManager Author URL].

 1. Click Save .

-The *cq:lastReplicationAction*, *cq:lastreplicated* and *cq:lastReplicatedBy* properties are not carried over to publish instance by default.
-To enable reloading of draft at publish instance, these properties are required at the publish instance.

-In order to carry over *cq:lastReplicationAction*, *cq:lastreplicated* and *cq:lastReplicatedBy* properties to publish instance, disable the component as *com.day.cq.replication.impl.ReplicationPropertiesFilterFactory* at the Author instance using the URL:`http://server:port/system/console/components`

 When the saving of letter instances is turned on, you have the option to select where to save the letter instances.
 There are two options for saving the letter instances: Local Save or Remote Save.